ManiaExchange/GeryKnockout/docs/user-guide.md

 ![A graph of the base curve](img/dynamic-kos-base-curve-320p.png)

 Then, the goal is to find a discretized, scaled curve `c[r] = [a * base_curve(r)] + 1` such that the sum over `c[r]` for all rounds equals the total number of KOs to be performed.
-This is done by approximation; we start off with an initial value of `a` and calculate the sum of `c[r]` until we find a value for `a` of which the sum of `c[r]` equals the total number of KOs.
+This is done by approximation; we start off with an initial value of `a` and calculate the sum of `c[r]`.
+If the sum is too small, `a` is incremented; too big and `a` is decremented.
+This is repeated until we find a value for `a` of which the sum of `c[r]` equals the total number of KOs.

-With a player count of 40, number of rounds set to 20 and no unexpected KOs, the number of KOs/round and overall player count will look like the following:
+With 40 players, 20 rounds and no unexpected KOs, the number of KOs/round and overall player count will look like the following:

 ![Graphs showing player count and KOs per round with no unexpected KOs](img/dynamic-kos-example-normal-320p.png)